cxl-micron-reskit/famfs/user/README.md

 This command also works in the ```kmod``` and ```user``` directories, and just builds the kmod or user code respectively

+# Installing famfs

+Famfs does not have packaged installation files yet, once you have built it, you can install it with the following command:

+    sudo make install

 # Preparing to run famfs

 In order to run famfs you need either a pmem device (e.g. /dev/pmem0) or a